History of Max Homa in Timeline

 April 2024: Top-5 Finish in Masters Tournament

-On January 1, 2025, Max Homa announced that he was joining Cobra Golf, Puma Golf, and apparel company lululemon as an ambassador, bringing an end to his relationship with Titleist.
+On January 1, 2025, Max Homa announced partnerships with Cobra Golf, Puma Golf, and lululemon as an ambassador, ending his relationship with Titleist.

 In April 2025, Max Homa split with his caddie, Joe Greiner, amidst a downturn in performance.
-Greiner had been on Homa's bag first in 2013 and continuously since 2019, including for each of his six PGA Tour wins.
+They were childhood friends, and Greiner had been on Homa's bag first in 2013 and continuously since 2019, including for each of his six PGA Tour wins.